richardgaywood/paydata.org/content/setting/matrix_re_fluff/personas.md

 weight: 600
 ---

 When you boot up your commlink, the first thing you do is sign into it, via some combination of biometrics.
 This creates your **persona**, your digital mirror-image in the Matrix.
-The persona runs for as long as your commlink keeps it alive.
+The persona runs for as long as your commlink does.

+Only certain devices can form your persona, and thus let you use the Matrix.
+These include commlinks, cyberdecks, and RCCs.
+These may be external devices or implanted ones.

+## DNI-auth

-However, like any newborn, your persona comes into the world naked and powerless.
-So the next thing that happens is your commlink reaches out through the local mesh and up to various cloud hosts that live on the backbone.
+Like any newborn, your persona comes into the world naked and powerless.
+So the next thing that happens is your commlink reaches out through the local mesh and up to various cloud hosts that live on the Matrix backbone.

 Each of these hosts in turn establishes that the person using your persona matches their fingerprint.
-For users with direct neural connections, this is carried out as a brainwave challenge/response in a process called **DNI-auth**.
-The host reaches down through your interface and… pokes… your brain a little, inducing certain patterns.
+For users with direct neural interfaces, this is carried out as a brainwave challenge/response in a process called **DNI-auth**.
+The host reaches down through your interface and... pokes... your brain a little, inducing certain patterns.
 It measures how your brain responds to the poking, and compares it to patterns stored in very secure cloud hosts that were recorded as part of a cryptokey exchange when you created the account.
 If they match, the host is satisfied you are who you claim to be.

 Think of it as being like tossing a rock into a lake, and carefully examining the patterns in the ripples.